Learn how much artificial grass in Studio City costs and what variables affect pricing.

 Want to get an idea of the cost of your next artificial grass project?
 Use our cost calculator below!
 No phone or email is required.

-Scottsdale, (AZ) - WaterSense and Residential Grass Removal rebates are closed as of Oct.
-31, 2022, with plans to restart in July 2023.
+Scottsdale, (AZ) - WaterSense and Residential Grass Removal rebates are closed as of Nov.
+15, 2023, with plans to restart in July 2024.
 All removal rebates require inspection prior to grass removal to be eligible.
+Scottsdale Water cannot guarantee rebate requirements, eligibility, or amount for the grass removal rebate until Summer 2024.
 Check back for more updates!

 Mesa, (AZ) - There are no artificial grass rebate programs in Mesa, AZ at this time.
 However, they are offering rebates for transitioning from grass to Xeriscape.
 Grass-to-non-grass area conversions of between 500 - 999 square feet qualify for $750 in reimbursement, with an additional $250 grant for projects that exceed 1,000 square feet.

 Los Angeles County, (CA) - LADWP's water conservation program offers rebates to those transitioning from natural grass to drought-resistant landscaping.
 Save up to $5 per sq. ft.
 Pre-approval is required.
 Artificial turf is not eligible.
-It does not appear that there is a Los Angeles artificial grass rebate at this time.
+It does not appear that there is a Los Angeles artificial grass rebate at this time as of February 2024.

 Sacramento, (CA) - A grass removal rebate of up to $3,000 is available to Sacramento customers that replace existing grass with drought-tolerant landscaping.
 Projects must include a drip irrigation system and result in 60% plant coverage.
 Pre-approval Is required.
 Artificial turf is not eligible.